-- 2. For each of the following, determine if the variable is continuous or discrete:

-- a.
-Time taken to read a book chapter

-- b.
-Favorite food

-- c.
-Cognitive ability

-- d.
-Temperature

-- e.
-Letter grade received in a class

-- 3. For each of the following, determine the level of measurement:

-- a.
-T-shirt size

-- b.
-Time taken to run 100 meter race

-- c.
-First, second, and third place in 100 meter race

-- d.
-Birthplace

-- e.
-Temperature in Celsius

-- a.
-Ordinal

-- b.
-Ratio

-- c.
-Ordinal

-- d.
-Nominal

-- e.
-Interval

-- 4. What is the difference between a population and a sample?
-Which is described by a parameter and which is described by a statistic?

-- 5. What is sampling bias?
-What is sampling error?
+- 1. In your own words, describe why we study statistics. - 2.
+For each of the following, determine if the variable is continuous or discrete: - 1.
+Time taken to read a book chapter - 2.
+Favorite food - 3.
+Cognitive ability - 4.
+Temperature - 5.
+Letter grade received in a class - 3.
+For each of the following, determine the level of measurement: - 1.
+T-shirt size - 2.
+Time taken to run 100 meter race - 3.
+First, second, and third place in 100 meter race - 4.
+Birthplace - 5.
+Temperature in Celsius - 4.
+What is the difference between a population and a sample?
+Which is described by a parameter and which is described by a statistic? - 5.
+What is sampling bias?
+What is sampling error? - 6.
+What is the difference between a simple random sample and a stratified random sample? - 7.
+What are the two key characteristics of a true experimental design? - 8.
+When would we use a quasi-experimental design? - 9.
+Use the following dataset for the computations below: